Software

 10 Best Practices for Successful Vendor Risk Assessments

 1. Make sure you haven't overlooked any vendors.
-To ensure you have a complete and accurate vendor list, it's important to compare your own vendor list with the one provided by your accounts payable department.
-This will help you identify any discrepancies or missing vendors and ensure that all vendors are properly accounted for in your records.
+To ensure you have a complete and accurate vendor inventory, it's important to compare your own vendor list with the one provided by your accounts payable department.
+This will help you identify any discrepancies or missing vendors and ensure all vendors are properly accounted for in your records.

-3. Risk rate each of your vendors.
-It’s crucial to identify and document the risks associated with all outsourced engagements and vendor relationships.
+3. Assess the inherent risks in each product or service.
+To properly evaluate all risks in a vendor relationship, you'll need to first risk rate each product and service provided by the vendor and then vendor as an entity.
 This is achieved through an inherent vendor risk assessment, which is always an internal process.
 By conducting this assessment, you can avoid making any assumptions about the types and levels of risks for any vendor and determine the level of vendor due diligence and risk assessment required.
-Every vendor relationship and every product or service must be assigned a risk rating.
-The risk rating scale is generally divided into low, moderate, and high categories.
-The risk rating for the vendor relationship should default to the highest risk rating of the provided products and services.
-For example, a vendor provides two low-risk products, and one high-risk product.
-In this case, the vendor risk rating should default to high risk.
+Every vendor relationship and product or service must be assigned a risk rating, typically on a scale of low, moderate, or high risk.

-5. Identify the criticality of each engagement and vendor relationship.
+4. Identify the criticality of each engagement and vendor relationship.
 Criticality is all about impact, and critical vendors are those that can cause significant negative impacts to your operations or customers should the vendor fail.
 To determine your vendor’s criticality, ask the following questions:

 • Would a sudden loss of this vendor cause a disruption to our organization?